postsharp/postsharp.github.io/_posts/2021-02-01-argo-logging-solution.md

 At Argo, our solution is composed of several different micro services that work together to produce the end results.
 A service can call another service which can call another service, and so on, to provide the final payload to the caller.
 This means that there are many layers of calls with multiple log files and possibly on multiple servers.
 Tracking a single call through several services can be a daunting task.

-The source code is available at github on this [link](https://github.com/wrwoodman/ps-LoggingExample).
+The source code is available on GitHub via this [link](https://github.com/wrwoodman/ps-LoggingExample).

 ### Tracking across Layers